Andrew Freeman FACS HLM - location

 This thesis was subsequently published by the ERIC Clearinghouse on Information Resources, Syracuse University, New York, USA (ERIC document reference: ED247936).
 ERIC documents are available from many major University libraries, throughout the world, and often also via the World Wide Web, as in this case.

 The Educational Resources Information Center (ERIC) site includes details on the ERIC service.

 Organisations Andrew Freeman FACS is particularly supportive of

 I enjoy supporting organisations which have a particular focus on areas I am interested in,

-including such areas as education, free and/or inexpensive access to information, health, heritage, Information
+including such areas as art, education, diet, free and/or inexpensive access to information, galleries,

 and Communications Technology (ICT), and libraries.
 I also have an interest in philanthropy more generally.

 My name is included in the ACS virtual Hall of Fame.

 I am also a lifetime member of Vegan ACT.